 The idea of a movie based on Roald Dahl’s famous children’s book The BFG (Big Friendly Giant) had me excited because I vaguely recall enjoying the story as a child.
 Having now seen the Steven Spielberg directed film, it’s clear for me that this is one of those instances where the book may definitely be much better than the movie.

-The lovely nostalgic walk down memory lane I’d been hoping for isn’t what transpired here.
-My biggest issue with Spielberg’s film is the pace which is so slow that at one point when the ‘bad giants’ were looking for a human child for their afternoon snack, I may have uttered the words ‘Just find her and eat her already, so that this massive let down can finally be over!’
+The lovely nostalgic walk down memory lane I’d been hoping for really isn’t what transpired here.
+My biggest issue with Spielberg’s film is the pace.
+I found the pace to be so incredibly slow, that at one point when the ‘bad giants’ were looking for a human child for their afternoon snack, I may have uttered the words ‘Just find her and eat her already, so that this massive let down can finally be over!’

-Things didn’t get interesting and engaging for me until the part that takes place at the palace towards the end.
+Unfortunately for me, things didn’t get interesting and engaging until the part that takes place at the palace towards the end.
 Another positive is the narration at the very end.

-I just hope that children, the key target audience for The BFG have a good time when they watch.
+My main hope for The BFG is that children, the key target audience for the movie actually have a good time when they watch it.
 Should I finally muster the courage to re-visit E.T.
 The Extra-Terrestrial, I’ll certainly share my thoughts on here.
 Until next time…

 Happy Film Loving